What is Spinal Arthritis?Conditions

 Spinal Arthritis Symptoms

-The symptoms of spinal arthritis tend to be worst when you get up in the morning or after periods of inactivity.
+The symptoms of spinal arthritis tend to be worse when you get up in the morning or after periods of inactivity.
 Neck or low back pain are the most common spinal arthritis symptoms and often the first symptoms experienced.

 Other spinal arthritis symptoms include: